I Found Buried Treasure

 You see, it wasn’t safe to be delicate or vulnerable or sensitive in my 25-year marriage.
 So, in my mind, being a ‘delicate flower’ was something that needed to be eradicated once and for all!

-But this idea never went away.
+But the idea of being a 'delicate flower' never went away.
 I began to think about what it might mean to be a ‘delicate flower’ or to be ‘sensitive.’
 And maybe it didn’t mean that my feelings got hurt easily at all.
 Maybe it means that I feel things deeply; that I am compassionate, and empathetic.
 Maybe it means that beyond the exterior I present to the world, my heart is wide open.

-And then about 6 years ago, I attended a retreat where we were put into groups.
+And then around 2015, I attended a retreat where we were put into groups.
 I was in the group of sensitive souls – the healers.
 Needless to say, I wasn’t happy with my grouping (because, by the way, I’ve also denied my healing ability as well).
 And here’s what I learned from that retreat: not only was my sensitivity NOT a flaw, but it was my strength, my talent, and my gift.
 Wham!
 Double Wham!

 So let me ask you these questions: